gwangmu/IRTestbed/README.md

 ## Setup

-0. Make sure to add a directory path containing `clang` in `PATH`.
-If you have a system-wide clang installed, it should be fine (as long as it's the right version).
-If not, download the pre-built LLVM on the internet and;
+0. Make sure that you have a working LLVM in your system.
+Try typing `llvm-config --version` on the terminal to check if your system already has a compatible (working) LLVM.
+If not, download the [pre-built LLVM](https://releases.llvm.org/download.html)), unpack it, and add a path to LLVM.

 ```
-$ export PATH=<path/to/dir/with/clang>:$PATH
+$ export PATH=<path/to/llvm/bin/dir>:$PATH
 ```

 1. Clone the repository.